Clinton plan to cut health costs includes tax credits, more sick visits

-DES MOINES, Iowa Democratic presidential candidate Hillary Clinton unveiled a plan on Wednesday to lower out-of-pocket health costs, including expanded coverage of sick visits to the doctor and tax credits for those with substantial medical bills.
+DES MOINES, Iowa, Sept 23 Democratic presidential candidate Hillary Clinton unveiled a plan on Wednesday to lower out-of-pocket health costs, including expanded coverage of sick visits to the doctor and tax credits for those with substantial medical bills.

 Clinton, who has promised to build on President Barack Obama's signature healthcare initiative, also pledged to try to strengthen efforts to block or modify what her campaign called "unreasonable" health insurance rate increases.

-Clinton's campaign released the proposals a day after her plan to battle drug "price gouging" battered shares in some pharmaceutical companies.
+The proposals were released by Clinton's campaign one day after her pledge to battle "price gouging" by pharmaceutical companies battered shares in some of those companies.

-All of her healthcare proposals would face a difficult path to approval in a U.S. Congress dominated by Republicans who have vowed to repeal or roll back the 'Obamacare' healthcare law.
+All of Clinton's healthcare proposals would face a difficult path to approval by a U.S. Congress dominated by Republicans who have vowed to repeal or roll back the healthcare law known as Obamacare.

-But Clinton, the front-runner for the Democratic nomination, has vowed to fight Republican criticism and make Obamacare a key element of her campaign for the November 2016 election.
+But Clinton, the front-runner for the Democratic nomination, has vowed to fight back against Republican criticism of Obamacare and make it a key element of the campaign for the November 2016 election.

-Under Clinton's plan, insurance companies would be required to cover three sick visits without counting toward a plan’s deductible.
+Under Clinton's plan released on Wednesday, insurance companies would be required to cover three sick visits to the doctor without counting toward a plan's deductible.
 The campaign said the move could save a person with private coverage more than $100 a year.

 Clinton's campaign cited a recent Kaiser Family Foundation study showing the average deductible for an individual has grown seven times faster than a worker's average wages since 2010.